 The math is pretty basic: ranking more programs gives you more options.
 If you applied to a program, you obviously saw some merit to considering it.
 If a program invited you for an interview, the selection committee also saw some merit in your qualifications.

-Considering all that—and the potential burdensome consequences of not Matching—Strand says students need to give serious consideration to each program with which they interviewed.
+Considering all that—and the potential burdensome consequences of not matching—Dr. Strand said students need to give serious consideration to each program with which they interviewed.

 “If you are leaving a program off your rank list, you are essentially saying that I would rather scramble during Match Week than end up at that program,” he said.
 “There must be major red flags.
-If you were so unhappy with the interview experience and the people you met, then that’s fine.
-But when you have interviewed with a place and you leave them off that’s essentially what you are saying.”
+If you were so unhappy with the interview experience and the people you met, then trust your impressions.
+Just understand the consequences.
+Most applicants rank all the programs with which they interviewed.”

-Programs may reach out to you after an interview with what sounds like positive messaging, and the National Resident Matching Program (NRMP) allows for interviewers to “freely express their interest in a candidate.”
-Still, any sort of post-interview correspondence, Dr. Strand said, should be taken with a grain of salt.
+Programs may reach out to you after an interview with what sounds like positive messaging, and the National Resident Matching Program allows for interviewers to “freely express their interest in a candidate.”
+Still, any sort of post-interview correspondence should be taken with a grain of salt, Dr. Strand said.
 Reading into that type of correspondence—ranking a program higher or leaving other programs off your rank list because of it—can be a misstep.

 “Those sorts of vague comments are very open to interpretation,” he said.
-“We don’t, as a program, do any communication like that.
+“We don’t, as a program, send any communication like that.
 It’s too fraught with trouble for a potential misunderstanding.
-I don’t want to take a chance of misinforming a student.
+I don’t want to take a chance of misleading a student.”

 “If you think you have a better chance of matching at program A, but program B is your dream program, you should rank program B first.
 Sometimes students get a little too caught up in thinking, ‘I’m a better candidate at this program so I might as well rank them first or second,’ instead of really going with their gut and ranking the programs you loved the best first, second and third.”